 Why should you get involved?

 - Give outstanding students a chance to experience your research field.

-- Win highly motivated students to help complete/support your projects and have as potential Master's students.
+- Have highly motivated students help complete/support your projects and as potential Master's students.

-- See things from others' perspectives and proactively support junior researchers.
+- See things from other perspectives and proactively support junior researchers.

-- Contribute to strenghtening our partnerships with North American universities and add an international quality to your team and RWTH.
+- Contribute to strengthening our partnerships with North American universities and add an international quality to your team and RWTH.